 1⁄2 c. almond milk, or other non-dairy milk

 1⁄4 c. orange-infused vodka (learn more about infusing your own liquor!), or water

 2 teaspoons of orange zest

-- In a small bowl, combine the flour, cornstarch, salt, baking soda, and tartar.
+- For this vegan sugar cookies recipe, in a small bowl, combine the flour, cornstarch, salt, baking soda, and tartar.
 Mix well and set aside.